apache/datafusion/datafusion-cli/README.md

 [DataFusion](https://arrow.apache.org/datafusion/) is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

-The DataFusion CLI is a command line utility that runs SQL queries using the DataFusion engine.
+DataFusion CLI (`datafusion-cli`) is a small command line utility that runs SQL queries using the DataFusion engine.

 # Frequently Asked Questions

 ## Where can I find more information?

-Answer: See the [`datafusion-cli` documentation](https://arrow.apache.org/datafusion/user-guide/cli.html) for further information.
+See the [`datafusion-cli` documentation](https://arrow.apache.org/datafusion/user-guide/cli.html) for further information.

 ## How do I make my IDE work with `datafusion-cli`?

-Answer: "open" the `datafusion/datafusion-cli` project as its own top level project in my IDE (rather than opening `datafusion`)
+"open" the `datafusion/datafusion-cli` project as its own top level project in my IDE (rather than opening `datafusion`)

-The reason `datafusion-cli` is not listed as part of the workspace in the main [`datafusion Cargo.toml`] file is that `datafusion-cli` is a binary and has a checked in `Cargo.lock` file to ensure reproducible builds.
+The reason `datafusion-cli` is not part of the main workspace in [`datafusion Cargo.toml`] file is that `datafusion-cli` is a binary and has a checked in `Cargo.lock` file to ensure reproducible builds.